PLAN A VISIT ...

 Can we visit during the winter months?

-From November to the end of March the Castle is closed, but it is possible to visit the grounds during this time.
+From November to the end of March the Castle and gardens are closed.

 Does it cost anything to Park?